 Wherever you are in your GDPR journey, an absolute must is having a good appreciation of the basic elements of the regulation so that you can plan accordingly.
 As a useful summary, I’ve listed six important elements below, extracted from our whitepaper ‘Defining the data powered future’.
-I’ve also included some important areas of consideration for each one which may help to focus your planning.
+I’ve also included some key focus areas to help your planning.
 Of course, it’s by no means exhaustive and we’d always recommend referring to the ICO for more detail.

 There has been a desire to strengthen data subject rights within the GDPR.
 To this end, there are a number of new data subject rights (e.g. the Right to Erasure or Right to be Forgotten) or enhanced rights (e.g. Right to be Informed).
 Given their importance, two major elements, the Right to be Forgotten and Right to be Informed are covered in more depth below.